Septic shock (sepsis) NCLEX questions for nursing students!

 D. Blood glucose 120 mg/dL

-E. CVP (central venous pressure) 2 mmHg
+E. CVP (central venous pressure) less than 2 mmHg

 9. The physician orders a patient in septic shock to receive a large IV fluid bolus.
 How would the nurse know if this treatment was successful for this patient?